Southern red-fronted tinkerbird

-The red-fronted tinkerbird, (Pogoniulus pusillus) is a small African barbet.
-Barbets are near-passerine birds with bristles around the base of the bill.
-They have a world-wide tropical distribution.
+The southern red-fronted tinkerbird, (Pogoniulus pusillus) is a small bird in the African barbet family Lybiidae.
+It is found in southern Mozambique and eastern South Africa.
+This species was formerly regarded as conspecific with the northern red-fronted tinkerbird (Pogoniulus uropygialis).

-The red-fronted tinkerbird is a widespread and frequently common resident breeder in eastern South Africa, with a separate population from southern Sudan and Ethiopia south to central and eastern Tanzania.
-It is sometimes considered conspecific with its northern counterpart, the yellow-fronted tinkerbird, Pogoniulus chrysoconus.

-The red-fronted tinkerbird is associated with juniper forest and scrub.
+The southern red-fronted tinkerbird is associated with juniper forest and scrub.
 It nests in a tree hole and lays two or three eggs.
 It eats berries and fruit, particularly mistletoe, but also takes insects as it forages in deep cover.

+Description

-The red-fronted tinkerbird is 9–10.5 cm in length.
+The southern red-fronted tinkerbird is 9–10.5 cm in length.
 It is a plump bird, with a short neck, large head, and short tail.
 The adult has black upper parts heavily streaked with yellow and white, and a golden wing patch.
 Its head has a strong black and white pattern, with a red forecrown spot.
 Its underparts and rump are lemon yellow.
 Sexes are similar in appearance, but young birds lack the red forehead.

 This species is distinguished from the yellow-fronted tinkerbird by the colour of the forehead spot, the golden wing patch, and its overall darker appearance.
 It is often confused with the red-fronted barbet, but it is significantly smaller than that species, has a black moustache and a less robust bill, and lacks a broad yellow superciliary stripe.

 At about 100 repetitions per minute, the red-fronted tinkerbird's call is a fast tink-tink-tink-tink, very similar to that of the yellow-fronted tinkerbird.
 Many barbets perch prominently, but unlike their larger relatives, the smaller tinkerbirds sing from cover and are more frequently heard than seen.